rohanchandra/type-theme/README.md

 ---
 ```

+By default, the page title will be displayed on top of the feauture image.
+You can change it to something else by specifying the feature-title

 ### Hiding pages from navigation

 In the Front Matter of a page, add `hide: true` to prevent the page from showing up in the header's navigation bar (visitors can still visit the URL through other means).